drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

 5. Run a query to verify that all the Dogs are now Canines.

-6. The boss also decided that Frogs were not Pets.
-She said to delete all the Frogs from the Pets table.
+6. The team also decided that Frogs were not Pets.
+So, delete all the Frogs from the Pets table.

 ```
 DELETE FROM animals_dataset.Pets WHERE Type = 'Frog';